Logo Icon

 f(3) = 7.

-Question 5: Ashok purchased pens and pencils in the ratio 2: 3 during his first visit and paid Rs.
+Q5.)
+Ashok purchased pens and pencils in the ratio 2/3 during his first visit and paid Rs.
 86 to the shopkeeper.
 During his second visit, he purchased pens and pencils in the ratio of 4: 1 and paid Rs.
 112. The cost of a pen, as well as a pencil in rupees, is a positive integer.
 If Ashok purchased four pens during his second visit, then the amount he paid in rupees for the pens during the second visit is __________.
 (IPMAT 2020)

 And when he pays Rs.
-112, the ratio of pen and pencil is 4:1.
-And in this visit, the total number of pens is 4.
+112, the ratio of pens to pencils is 4:1.
+In this visit, the total number of pens is 4.

 Let x be the price per pen and y be the price per pencil.